-If you don’t get permission to settle for your own insurance carrier, chances are you won’t be able to make a claim under your own underinsured motorist coverage, because those contracts typically require notice and the right to consent to any settlement with the other driver.
-That could really be the difference between a settlement that makes for a full and fair compensation and one that doesn’t.
+If you don’t get permission to settle for your insurance carrier, chances are you won’t be able to claim your own underinsured motorist coverage, because those contracts typically require notice and the right to consent to any settlement with the other driver.
+That could be the difference between a settlement that makes for full and fair compensation and one that doesn’t.

-Just know that additional sources of coverage is an important consideration when thinking about settling an injury claim.
+Just know that additional sources of coverage are an important consideration when thinking about settling an injury claim.

 Statute of limitations

 Finally, of course, although we’re talking about quick settlements here, you always be mindful that, in most cases, there’s a three-year statute of limitations in any injury claim typically resulting from a motor vehicle collision.

 In that case, if you’re bumping up against the three years after a car crash, and you still don’t know the full extent of your injuries, you may have no choice but to file suit.